symfony/symfony-docs/components/phpunit_bridge.rst

 -----------------------

 .. versionadded:: 3.2
-    The modified PHPUnit script script was introduced in Symfony 3.2.
+    The ability to disable the deprecation helper was introduced in the 3.2 version of this component

 This bridge provides a modified version of PHPUnit that you can call by using its ``bin/simple-phpunit`` command.
 It has the following features: